• Skip to primary navigation

 Sprouted Onion

 When your onions start to look rotten...
 Don't throw them away!
-You can plant them and grow new, fresh onions that you can eat!
+You can plant them and grow new, fresh onions that you can eat.

-First, you need to peel the onion, layer by layer, down to the center.
+Peel off the "meat" of the onion, layer by layer, down to the center.

 Center of Peeled Sprouted Onion